The East Woods in Photos

 Memorializing the East Woods

 With more than 23,000 casualties, Antietam emerged as the bloodiest single day of the Civil War.
 Veterans returned to the site to remember and honor their deeds and sacrifices.
-Here, in 1889, survivors of the 10th Maine were photographed on the very land the Civil War Trust hopes to preserve.
+Here, in 1889, survivors of the 10th Maine were photographed on land that is now preserved by the Civil War Trust.
 The view looks toward the site of General Mansfield’s mortal wounding.
 Mansfield was later memorialized on the field with a mortuary cannon and a tall monument near the place where he fell.

 The deeds, photos, memorials and Battlefield of Antietam combine to form a collective memory and an outdoor classroom for all Americans.
 And to this day, the East Woods looms large over the scene of America’s bloodiest day.
-The Civil War Trust now has an opportunity to preserve hallowed ground here.
+With your support, the Civil War Trust preserved this hallowed ground in 2015.